Version Control#

 You should never commit directly to a main branch, even including your local or forked main branch.
 Instead, your main branch should always either be synced with the upstream repo, or should simply be behind by some number of commits depending on the last time it was synced.
 After syncing, create a new branch.
 Your new branch should be named according to the directions above depending on whether it is a bug fix or for a new feature.
 Here we demonstrate a new feature:

-git checkout -b branch_name_#456
+git checkout -b branch-name-#456

 Once the new branch is created, follow the steps below to add your new feature: